MalikSh96/AnimeTracker/readme.md

 # Phase 5
 Installed `DataTables` library directly into `wwwroot/lib`.
 Made use of this to implement *datatables jquery* searching functionality for both `Views/Anime/Search.cshtml` and `Views/Anime/AllAnime.cshtml`.

+# Phase 6
+Made such, that when adding a show, you are able to, for now, add one image related to the show.
+The image will be stored, for now, in the `wwwroot/animeimages` folder.

+Further changes will be applied to this phase.